litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-latency.md

 ## Introduction

-- It injects http request latency on the specified container by starting proxy server and then redirecting the traffic to the proxy server.
+- It injects http response latency on the service whose port is provided as `TARGET_PORT` by starting proxy server and then redirecting the traffic through the proxy server.
-- It can test the application's resilience to lossy/flaky http requests
+- It can test the application's resilience to lossy/flaky http responses.

 !!! tip "Scenario: Add latency to the HTTP request"
     ![Pod HTTP Latency](../../images/pod-http.png)